vxcall/vxcall.github.io/_drafts/2024-10-11-vmprotect-behavior-research.md

 ![deadstore-remover](deadstore_remover.png)
 _nop out deadstore, if the instruction made out of multipul bytes, it truncates them_

-## Devirtualize it
+## [+] Devirtualize it

 Enough research, it's time to devirtualize it.
-For it I used [NaC-L/Mergen](https://github.com/NaC-L/Mergen) which is a very cool tool that lifts obfuscated binary into LLVM IR[^llvm_ir].
+For it I used [NaC-L/Mergen](https://github.com/NaC-L/Mergen) which is a very cool tool to lift obfuscated binary into LLVM IR[^llvm_ir].
 It gets assembly as input and interprets each disassembly's semantics into LLVM IR using LLVM/IRBuilder.
+Moreover, it utilizes LLVM's optimization feature to deobfuscate/devirtualize code.
 That way Mergen can universary handle not only VMProtect but other obfuscators and virtualizers.
 I found it so cool that I made a couple of small pull requests to contribute it!
 You have to check it out!